tyconsulting/blog.tyang.github.io/_posts/2016-03-17-oms-log-analytics-forwarder-aka-oms-gateway-preview.md

 If you pay close attention to the Event ID 103 events for both Windows and Linux machines, you may notice they are trying to connect to different servers.
 The Windows machine is trying to connect to xxxxxx.oms.opinsights.azure.com:443 whereas Linux machine is trying to connect to scus-agentservice-prod-1.azure-automation.net

-To fix this issue for Linux machine, please go to the server where OMS Log Analytics Forwarder component is installed, open “C:\Program Files\Microsoft OMS Log Analytics Forwarder\allowedlist_server.txt”, and add “scus-agentservice-prod-1.azure-automation.net” to this text file.
+To fix this issue for Linux machine, please go to the server where OMS Log Analytics Forwarder component is installed, open "C:\Program Files\Microsoft OMS Log Analytics Forwarder\allowedlist_server.txt", and add "scus-agentservice-prod-1.azure-automation.net" to this text file.

 <a href="http://blog.tyang.org/wp-content/uploads/2016/03/image-24.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/03/image_thumb-24.png" alt="image" width="452" height="114" border="0" /></a>